fabianleeaws/beanstalkcicd/doc-module-00.md

 ### 1.3 Update your environment (optional reference)

-1. Check node version and check the location of Java
+1. Check node version and check the location of Node

 ```
 $ node -v